THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 1. We would prefer that this indicates that R version 4.4.1. is used.
 If you cannot use R 4.4.1, you should describe a meaningful reason to us here.
 2. We’re OK with either the xfun or sessioninfo package’s session information function.

-### Element Q. (Spelling, Typos, Grammar)
+### Element Q. (Misceallaneous)

-There are no more than 2 spelling, typographical or grammatical errors in the document as a whole that we catch.
+1. There are no more than 2 spelling, typographical or grammatical errors in the document as a whole that we catch.
 Please run a spell check by hitting F7 on your Quarto before rendering it a final time, and then look at your HTML file to see if any of the headings, graphs or other elements look strange or don’t show up.
+2. No package is loaded outside of Section 1.
+3. No non-tibble data frame should ever be printed in Project A.
+4. No tibble should be printed anywhere other than in [Plan Section 9](https://thomaselove.github.io/431-projectA-2024/plan.html#section-9.-print-the-tibble).
+5. You make no changes to the tibble after Section 8.

 ## Grading: ACCEPT or REDO